jackam/toolbox/README.md

-A user toolbox for storing the right tool commands for the right job.
+A plain-text, CLI toolbox for storing commands, notes, and output in self-contained, searchable blocks.